This Bentley 3 / 4.5 Litre 'Speed Model' is no longer available. Please contact us for any further information you may require.

 Service records suggest that this body was built to order for Grosvenor Garage and not for a customer, and that it returned to Vanden Plas (coach builders) for fitting side screens and back to Bentley to be updated to 1925 specification before it was sold to its first private owner (painted in white), Major A.C.
 Stanley Clarke.
 On the 5th March 1927, it was subsequently sold on with the new owner being listed as Gaffikin Wilkinson & Co, one of the major Bentley agents of the time, located in London.
 It was later sold to Miss M. Benson of Epsom, Surrey, on 28th November 1927.
 Benson was a keen Bentley fan, and later in April, 1929, she purchased another vehicle from Gaffikin Wilkinson & Co, this time in form of a new 4 ½ Litre, chassis MR3397.
 Likely trading in EL9842 at this time, as shortly after, a new owner Mr Thomas Hobson Mead of Oxford, who also owned a 4 ½ Litre saloon chassis, took delivery.
 In 1931 Mr Mead terminated his ownership and the car was sold to K. Johnstone, with minor work being carried out by Eddie Bowler for H.M.
 Bentley in January.
 Johnstone remained the keeper until 1933, with service records for more minor work indicated a new owner, Vicomte du Guerny.
 Just two more owners were listed before 1939, when Rolls-Royce closed down the old Bentley Motors Service Department and all service records ended.

-After purchase of the car in April 2003 from its "barn find" state, it was subject to a most comprehensive restoration carried out by Wayne Huckle.
+Its most recent proprietor purchased the car in April, 2003 in its "barn find" state.
+Shortly after, it was subject to a most comprehensive restoration carried out by Wayne Huckle and at that time was adapted to resemble the 1927, Le Mans Winning 3 Litre "Old Number Seven", sporting race no.3.
+This was an easy conversion given the body style of this particular example was so similar from new.
 During this extensive restoration, the engine was handed over to the capable hands of leading vintage car restorers, VBE Engineering, who completed a full rebuild to 4 ½ litre specification crucially retaining the matching numbers crank case.

-Most recently, under DK Engineering's care, it has received a comprehensive major service, brake overhaul and new clutch completed by Marque specialist NDR Ltd. Today, located in our showrooms just outside of London, this exceptional Bentley is presented in fine order, accompanied by a well-supported history file (including "Buff" Log book) and represents a remarkable offer to purchase one of Bentley's most desirable models with eligibility to many major events.
+Most recently, under DK Engineering's care, it has been inspected by leading Bentley Authority Clare Hay who has completed a most comprehensive report on the car who has confirmed that in her opinion the car does indeed retain its unmodified factory chassis and its matching numbers crank case.
+Additionally, it has received a full major service and brake overhaul which has been carried out by Marque specialist NDR Ltd. Today, located in our showrooms just outside of London, this exceptional Bentley is presented in fine order, accompanied by a well-supported history file (including "Buff" Log book) and represents a remarkable offer to purchase one of Bentley's most desirable models with eligibility to many major events.